moliver28/research-handbook/content/handbook/business-technology/data-team/platform/_index.md

 ## Snowflake Provisioning Automation

 In FY25-Q1, we are moving towards semi-automating the above `Managing Roles for Snowflake` process, [OKR epic](https://gitlab.com/groups/gitlab-data/-/epics/1128).
+This will enable **all GitLab Team Members** to create a Snowflake user themselves with minimal support by the Data Platform Team.
+This will speed up the provisioning process and shorten the time a GitLab Team member can get access to Snowflake.

+All GitLab Team Members are encouraged to open a MR following this [runbook](https://gitlab.com/gitlab-data/runbooks/-/blob/main/snowflake_provisioning_automation/snowflake_provisioning_automation.md) if they need access to Snowflake.

+High-level description of the process:
+1. Open an Access Request and get the approvals in place
+1. Open an MR
+1. Run CI pipeline
+1. Review from Data Platform Team codeowner.

 The rest of the section is meant to describe the automated process in more detail.

-Please see the [runbook link](https://gitlab.com/gitlab-data/runbooks/-/blob/main/snowflake_provisioning_automation/snowflake_provisioning_automation.md) if you're looking for specific step-by-step instructions to run this process.

 The main processes that have been automated are:
 1. create/remove users from Snowflake platform